madeleinecgriffin/news_app/README.md

 ## Installation

 Make sure all of the below dependencies are installed and install individually if needed with **npm install (dependency) --save**.
-See the built with section for details on each dependency.
+See the **Built With** section for details on each dependency.

 * body-parser
 * express